 The "how will I know it is time" question is a common one for vets and one of the most common questions asked on this site.
 Of course, there isn't one clear-cut answer for this question.
 The nature of the disease or condition, the general health of the pet, and the household/living situation all play a part in this process.
-As can be expected, it is a very personal decision.
+It is a very personal decision.
 A decision that I would never answer for anyone else, but offer these guidelines and resources.

 If your grief is prolonged or interfering your ability to work or function, please consider calling a pet loss and support hotline.
 Many veterinary schools offer hotlines, and most operate at no charge.